 A trip to the city of York with kids could include a tour of York Chocolate Story or the Jorvik Viking Centre, with York Minster or York’s historic Mansion House for the adults.
 And every member of a family will love a trip to the accessible, sandy beaches at Whitby, Filey, or Scarborough on the dramatic North Yorkshire coastline.
 Sinead of Best in York Guide

 The Alsace region of France is known for its fairy tale-style villages, amazing wines, open spaces, Christmas markets, and cuisine that would make the top of any foodie list.
 This makes it the perfect place for a multigenerational trip.
 You could even rent a motorhome in France and slow travel through the region.

 You can easily get to the larger more well-known towns like Strasbourg and Colmar to see what the Alsace is about.
 Be sure to spend a day or two exploring the two cities.
 Not only is there a lot to do with kids, but there’s also a lot to do in Strasbourg with teens.
 We recommend renting bikes to explore the city or heading out on a Segway tour if everyone is up for it.

-Towns like Ribeauville, Eguisheim, Kayserburg and Neuf Brisach are surrounded in vines, free-flowing rivers, old walls or open spaces.
+Towns like Ribeauville, Eguisheim, Kayserburg, and Neuf Brisach are surrounded by vines, free-flowing rivers, old walls, or open spaces.
 The food is not a mass-produced, ‘made for tourists’ menu, it is good old home-style cooking that makes you want more.
 Many places will have a play area for the kids and they are more than welcome to play in the vines if you are eating outside in the warm Alsatian sun.